thaitype/nammatham/docs/how-it-work.md

 - the **first argument**, which is injected with a `Context` object.
 - the **rest of the arguments**, which are injected with any other objects specified in the `function.json` file.

-For example, if you setup `function.json` like this:
+For example, if you set up `function.json` like this:

 ```json
 {